Sujal1035-tech/A-Multi-Agent-Collaborative-Machine-Learning-Ecosystem/README.md

 This system completely automates the creation of machine learning models.
 Instead of relying on a human to manually clean data and select algorithms, it deploys a team of **seven specialized AI agents** that work together to solve the problem.

 The process is simple: you provide the data, and the agents handle the rest.
 They automatically analyze the dataset, fix quality issues, engineer features, and train multiple models to find the best performer.
-The final result is not just a prediction, but a complete, high-quality Python codebase that you can deploy immediately.
+The final result is not just a prediction, but a complete, high-quality Python codebase.

 **Proven Performance:**
 The system has been tested on **10 datasets**, consistently achieving an accuracy of **more than 80%**.
 It automatically generates a comprehensive project folder (e.g., `autoeda_output_1767089156`) containing the full source code and analysis reports.